Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/46Cent/project-description.md

 **How do fights usually end ?:**

--   Create a horizontal bar chart which shows how many fight ended in a certain way, meaning either
+-   Create a horizontal bar chart which shows how many fights ended in a certain way, meaning either
-    KO / TKO, Submission, Doctor Stoppage, Decision, Draw or Disqualification
+    KO / TKO, Submission, Doctor Stoppage, Decision, Draw or Disqualification.
+(Note: the respective variable name is `method`)

 **Expansion of the sport:**

 -   Create a simple linechart which shows the number of events on the y-Axis and the year on the x-Axis to visualize the growth of the UFC and MMA as a sport!

+**How much do these guys punch ?** (optional)**:**

+-   While the visualization is rather easy, the underlying manipulation is pretty advanced: We want to visualize how many punches a fighter actually throws in his career.
+For this you’ll create a bar chart which shows the Top 10 fighters with the most punches thrown.
+Put the number of punches thrown on the y-Axis and their names on the x-Axis.
+Each fighter should have his own color.